evolvingstuff/vdw2/content/posts/omega-6-blocks-omega-3-etc-many-studies.md

 │   │   type: attId
 │   │   attId: 19816
 │   │   width: 300├── TextNode
 │   full_match: `\n\nLinoleic acid (LA) intake has increased dramatically in the standard American diet.
 LA is generally promoted as supporting human health, but there exists controversy regarding whether the amount of LA currently consumed in the standard American diet supports human health.
-The goal of this narrative review is to explore the mechanisms that underlie the hypothesis that excessive LA intake may harm human health.\n While LA is considered to be an essential fatty acid and supports health when consumed in modest amounts, an excessive intake of LA leads to the formation of oxidized linoleic acid metabolites (OXLAMs), impairments in mitochondrial function through suboptimal cardiolipin composition.
+The goal of this narrative review is to explore the mechanisms that underlie the hypothesis that excessive LA intake may harm human health.\nWhile LA is considered to be an essential fatty acid and supports health when consumed in modest amounts, an excessive intake of LA leads to the formation of oxidized linoleic acid metabolites (OXLAMs), impairments in mitochondrial function through suboptimal cardiolipin composition.
 It likely contributes to many chronic diseases that became an epidemic in the 20th century and whose prevalence continues to increase.\nThe standard American diet comprises `
 │   inner_content: `\n\nLinoleic acid (LA) intake has increased dramatically in the standard American diet.
 LA is generally promoted as supporting human health, but there exists controversy regarding whether the amount of LA currently consumed in the standard American diet supports human health.
-The goal of this narrative review is to explore the mechanisms that underlie the hypothesis that excessive LA intake may harm human health.\n While LA is considered to be an essential fatty acid and supports health when consumed in modest amounts, an excessive intake of LA leads to the formation of oxidized linoleic acid metabolites (OXLAMs), impairments in mitochondrial function through suboptimal cardiolipin composition.
+The goal of this narrative review is to explore the mechanisms that underlie the hypothesis that excessive LA intake may harm human health.\nWhile LA is considered to be an essential fatty acid and supports health when consumed in modest amounts, an excessive intake of LA leads to the formation of oxidized linoleic acid metabolites (OXLAMs), impairments in mitochondrial function through suboptimal cardiolipin composition.
 It likely contributes to many chronic diseases that became an epidemic in the 20th century and whose prevalence continues to increase.\nThe standard American diet comprises `├── BoldNode
 │   full_match: `__14 to 25 times more omega-6 than omega-3 fatty acids__`
 │   inner_content: `14 to 25 times more omega-6 than omega-3 fatty acids`
 │   children: